nesdoug/famitone5.0/readme.txt

 	There is no range check for Qxx or Rxx effects.
 The code assumes that you, the musician, would not tell it to bend up to a note that doesn't exist.

-	At line 318, I added 2 lines that should increase the volume of the triangle channel (if you don't use DPCM samples).
-If this is too loud, edit the LDA as the comments suggest.